 Offer unique solutions to common problems

-Your customers have common problems that they need solving.
+Your customers have common problems that they need to solve.
 But what sets you apart is how you solve those problems.
 What can you do that your competitors can’t?
 How can you make your customers’ lives easier in a way nobody else is doing?

-How to increase your chances of coming up with unique solutions to common customer problems?
+How do you increase your chances of coming up with unique solutions to common customer problems?

 - Make sure to view the problem from the customer’s perspective.
 What are their specific needs and challenges?